 I was working with a construction professional to fix some doors in a rental house.
 We had some holes that didn’t line up, which meant we needed to patch them before we could drill new ones.
 He asked me for some toothpicks.
 It turns out toothpicks are a fast way to patch screw holes in wood.

 Insert a toothpick in the old hole, along with a drop of glue, then break it off flush with the surface.
 Insert additional toothpicks as necessary.

 In a pinch, you can get by with just putting a toothpick in each hole, cutting or breaking it off flush with the wood, then drilling your new hole.

 Better yet: If you have time, put some glue on the toothpick, then put it in the hole and break or cut it off flush with the surface.
-Ordinary white glue works fine for this purpose.
-When you apply a small amount, it dries pretty quickly, and it bonds readily to all types of wood.
+Ordinary white glue works fine for this purpose, but of course my old standby, Titebond, works great too.
+When you apply a small amount, either white glue or wood glue dries pretty quickly, and both bond readily to all types of wood.